Ian-OBrien-503/menu_design/README.md

 *resolved issue with CSS inhertance using an !important rule, hacky but it works

-*if more time would like to implement ajax to get text to speech to read more data off of the webpage or inputs or buttons
+*if more time would like to implement ajax to get text to speech to read more data off of the webpage or inputs or buttons in the form of functions that create and play .wav file on mouse hover over or mouse click